10th Mountain Division Soldiers support AER campaign at Fort Drum

 |0

-This work, 10th Mountain Division Soldiers support AER campaign at Fort Drum [Image 3 of 3], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 10th Mountain Division Soldiers support AER campaign at Fort Drum, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT